Skip to main content

 Jean-Sébastien is profoundly grateful to his partner, who remains a steadfast pillar of support in his journey, providing unconditional love and dedication.
 Together, they have two beautiful children.
 Jean-Sébastien’s life lesson is to respect life in all its forms, recognizing its fragility and the fleeting nature of time.

-He will compete in indoor rowing, biathlon, and skeleton.
+He will compete in indoor rowing, biathlon and wheelchair rugby.

 Jerome-Edit-1.JPGTrade: Combat Engineer